Protecting and restoring landscape, water and nature

 - By maximising potential of the workforce through empowerment, delegation and trust, with our human potential aligned to the aims and aspirations of Chichester Harbour Consultancy.

-- Through provision of excellent facilities and services, ensuring Chichester Harbour remains an attractive area to all users (land and sea), generating revenue for re-investment
+- Through provision of excellent facilities and services, ensuring Chichester Harbour remains an attractive area to all users (land and sea), generating revenue for re-investment.

 - By having a successful and sustained track record of securing grants.